New in Dash v1.0

 , pytest

-allows using the standard Pythonassert
+allows you to use the standard Pythonassert

 for verifyingassert